Yedelo/Advantimations/README.md

 This mod is only tested on the latest supported version in a development environment (currently 1.21.8), and it is tested on all supported versions in production (only Fabric + dependencies).
+If a change is minor, it will only be tested on the latest supported version in development and production.